Patrick-Cole/pygmi/_sources/faq.importxyz.rst

 Solution
 ^^^^^^^^
-Check the nodata value in the value and re-import the data using this value.
+Check the nodata value in the dataset and re-import the data using this value.
 The data will now plot correctly.

 .. figure:: _images/faqxyz3.png